 (a) In a school with 30 teachers, 20 of them are male.

-Answer: Here, the minority is the 5 percent Buddhist population in the city.
+Answer: Here, the minority is the 5 per cent Buddhist population in the city.
 Their views should be respected.
-Just because they are in a minority with different religious beliefs, they should not be disrespected.
+Just because they are in the minority with different religious beliefs, they should not be disrespected.
 Any decision should be taken keeping in mind the religious feelings of the Buddhist population.

 (d) In a class of 50 students, 40 belong to more well-off families.

-In this chapter of NCERT civics class 8, students will study about the Indian Constitution and how it has shaped to form a proper governance scheme for the people of the country.
-The importance of the Constitution in a democratic country is what the author discusses in this chapter.
+In this chapter of NCERT Civics Class 8, students will study the Indian Constitution and how it has shaped to form a proper governance scheme for the people of the country.
+Besides, the importance of the Constitution in a democratic country is also discussed in this chapter.

 The key features of the Indian Constitution have been talked about in detail in this chapter.
 Given below are the important features of the Indian Constitution: